nevenc/spring-ai-workshop/workshop/content/05-roles/index.md

 ```

 ```
-I'm happy to help with your question.
-However, I must remind you that since we're focusing on fruits only, I won't be able to provide an answer about carrots as they are actually a type of vegetable!

-Would you like to ask about a different fruit instead?
+I'm here to answer questions about fruits, but I can't help with vegetables like carrots.
+If you have any questions about fruits, feel free to ask!
 ```

 Try to craft a user input that would give you an answer about carrots.